Click here to subscribe to our newsletter.

 You can also read past editions of the newsletter by clicking on the above link.
 We welcome news and articles about homelessness and related issues.
 Send through info about upcoming events, news, successes, job and training opportunities to firstname.lastname@example.org

 At least 30,000 Victorians don’t have a home tonight (including 6,800 children).
 They’re living in their car, staying somewhere temporary like a friend’s couch, in a shelter or refuge, living in severly over-crowded housing or have nowhere to go at all.
 In a country as wealthy as Australia, no-one should be without a home.
 The top 3 causes of homelessness are family violence, financial difficulties, and the housing crisis.

 We can end homelessness by building more homes.
 For most people, a home that they can afford would end their homelessness.

-Join Our Campaign - Houses at Parliament
+Our 2023 Campaign - Houses at Parliament was a huge success

 Homelessness Week 6 -12 August 2023

 Following World Homeless Day on 10 October, the first Homeless Memorial in three years was held on 11 October.
 The Homeless Memorial is ceremony that brings the community together to remember those people who have passed away whilst experiencing homelessness.
 This was the 20th anniversary of the Homeless Memorial and it was an honour for the SHSN to take part in the Memorial.